User37som/libbitcoin/bx-input-sign.md

 707e3d717925ba2e98234dd6f3a38eb5
 ```

-> In future versions the above step will be unnecessary and the `--nonce` parameter will be made optional.
+> The above step is optional as a nonce is no longer required.

 Obtain the previous output **script** from the input point.
 ```sh